metaforx/djangocms-rest/docs/how-to/02-authentication.rst

 Permission System
 ----------------

-django CMS REST uses Django's built-in permission system.
+djangocms-rest uses Django's built-in permission system.
 The same permissions that control access in the Django CMS admin interface also control access to the API endpoints.

 **Default Permissions:**